Our Detailed A to Z of Bar Styles In Europe

 Example: Clock söröző, Budapest, Hungary

 Referring to prohibition-era bars in the US, speakeasies became clandestine locations to drink and – inevitably – partake in lots of other illegal activities without fear of arrest.
-However, since the ending of prohibition, bars are now set up in the style of the time, often substituting exclusivety for the genuinely anti-establishment.
+However, since the ending of prohibition, bars are now set up in the style of the time, often substituting exclusivity for the genuinely anti-establishment thrills which they can no longer achieve.

 Example: Nightjar, London, England

-A colloquial abbreviation of Estaminet, meaning tavern consisting of a bar and public rooms that serves light meals, but isn’t focused primarily on food.
+A colloquial abbreviation of Estaminet, meaning tavern, consisting of a bar and public rooms that serves light meals, but isn’t focused primarily on food, usually turning into an outright bar later in the day.

 Example: Szynkarnia, Wroclaw, Poland